Illinois State Redbirds

 The Illinois State Redbirds are the athletic teams that represent Illinois State University in Normal, Illinois.
 Teams play at the NCAA Division I level (FCS in football).
-The football team competes in the Missouri Valley Football Conference while most other teams compete in the Missouri Valley Conference.
+Most teams compete in the Missouri Valley Conference except football (Missouri Valley Football Conference), women's gymnastics (Midwest Independent Conference) and men's tennis (Summit League).
 The fight song is Go, You Redbirds.

 History

 Athletics at Illinois State consists of 19 sports, having won 160 MVC league titles.

 Illinois State began its athletics program more than 100 years ago.
 In 1923, athletics director Clifford E. "Pop" Horton and the Daily Pantagraph sports editor Fred Young collaborated to change the university's nickname from "Teachers."
 Horton wanted "Cardinals" because the colors were cardinal and white (set in 1895–96).
 Young changed the nickname to "Red Birds" to avoid confusion in the headlines with the St. Louis Cardinals.
 It took roughly 10 years for Red Birds to become one word.

 From approximately 1908 to 1970, Illinois State was affiliated with the Illinois Intercollegiate Athletic Conference and were charter members.
 The school, which had already been an NCAA Division I competitor for a decade, left behind its independent status in 1980 and affiliated itself with the Missouri Valley Conference.
 From 1981 to 1992, Redbird women's teams competed under the Gateway Collegiate Athletic Conference banner before women's sports were absorbed into the Missouri Valley Conference.
 Today, 14 of the 17 Redbird sports compete in the Missouri Valley Conference, with the football team playing in the Missouri Valley Football Conference, formerly known as the Gateway Football Conference.